 - 1. Public Works continues to restore flood protection and water storage capacity in its reservoirs: - Continuing post-Bobcat Fire emergency projects at Cogswell and San Gabriel Reservoirs to remove 2,000,000 cubic yards and 4,900,000 cubic yards, respectively.
-The \$52.7 million Cogswell Reservoir Project began in April 2021.
-The \$92.2 million San Gabriel Reservoir Project began in June 2021.
+The \$94.1 million Cogswell Reservoir Project began in April 2021.
+The \$142.6 million San Gabriel Reservoir Project began in June 2021.
 In 2021, Over 272,000 cubic yards of sediment were removed from Cogswell Reservoir, and over 80,000 cubic yards from San Gabriel Reservoir.
-In 2022, over 710,000 cubic yards were removed from Cogswell Reservoir. - Initiating the Santa Anita Reservoir Post Fire Emergency Restoration Project to remove up to 500,000 cubic yards of post-Bobcat Fire sediment from the reservoir to reduce downstream flood risk and restore local water conservation activities.
-In addition, the project will include restoration of the reservoir's downstream tunnel portal access road which is required for the sediment conveyance system and installation of a new waterline to facilitate dust control measures.
-The project is anticipated to start construction in February 2023 and be completed by December 2024 at a cost of \$46 million. - 2.
+In 2022, over 710,000 cubic yards were removed from the San Gabriel Reservoir and over 615,000 cubic yards were removed from Cogswell Reservoir. - Initiated the Santa Anita Reservoir Post Fire Emergency Restoration Project to remove over 500,000 cubic yards of post-Bobcat Fire sediment from the reservoir to reduce downstream flood risk and restore local water conservation activities.
+In addition, the project will restorate the reservoir's downstream access roads which are required for the sediment conveyance system and installation of a new waterline to facilitate dust control measures.
+The project was awarded in January 2023 for \$46 million.
+Construction started in March 2023 and is anticipated to be completed by December 2024. - 2.
 Public Works continues to improve flood risk management at the dams by proactively rehabilitating and modernizing the dam's inlet/outlet works and other ancillary features.
 These efforts will maximize our facilities' useful service life and meet current and future operational and maintenance needs: - In June 2021, construction started on the Santa Anita Dam Emergency Access Road Stabilization Project to re-establish vehicle access to Santa Anita Dam for critical maintenance activities and to accommodate heavy equipment needed for debris and sediment removal.
-The first phase was completed in October 2021 and provided limited pedestrian and vehicular access.
-The second phase was completed in June 2022 and restored unrestricted access to the dam.
-Additional change order work to address impacts at Santa Anita Dam related to the Bobcat Fire emergency are ongoing and expected to be completed in February 2023. - In September 2022, construction started on the Big Dalton and San Dimas Dams Access Improvements Project to construct access improvements and other essential maintenance repairs for safe and reliable access to Big Dalton and San Dimas Dams for routine and emergency flood control operations.
-The project construction is expected to be completed by September 2023. - Starting the Morris Dam Access Road and San Gabriel Dam Outlet Channel Rehabilitation Project to construct access improvements and other essential maintenance repairs for safe and reliable access at Morris Dam, and reconstruct the outlet channel invert at San Gabriel Dam for resilient flood control operations.
-The project construction is expected to start in January 2023 and be completed by September 2023.
+Unrestricted access to the dam was restored in June 2022 and additional change order work to address impacts at Santa Anita Dam related to the Bobcat Fire emergency is ongoing.
+The project is expected to be completed by July 2023 for a cost of \$11.5 million. - In September 2022, construction started on the Big Dalton and San Dimas Dams Access Improvements Project to construct access improvements and other essential maintenance repairs for safe and reliable access to Big Dalton and San Dimas Dams for routine and emergency flood control operations.
+The project construction is expected to be completed by September 2023 for a cost of \$9.0 million. - Starting the Morris Dam Access Road and San Gabriel Dam Outlet Channel Rehabilitation Project to construct access improvements and other essential maintenance repairs for safe and reliable access at Morris Dam, and reconstruct the outlet channel invert at San Gabriel Dam for resilient flood control operations.
+The project construction is expected to start in July 2023 and be completed by December 2023 for a cost of \$3.7 million. - Public Works continues to update flood risk messaging for County unincorporated areas under the National Flood Insurance Program's Community Rating System.
+Public Works has maintained the County's National Flood Insurance Program Community Rating System Class 6 status, which offers a 20 percent discount on unincorporated area residents' flood insurance premiums.